Melancholia (2008 film): Part 2

 Julian engages in a bizarre therapy performance where he paces around a room smoking a cigarette while a patient continually rips pages out of a Bible and chews them until she starts to gag.
 Julian is at home reviewing texts and a manuscript for a book his friend has given him to publish.
 He invites the friend over and says he won't publish the manuscript until he gives the money he owes.
 The friend promises and goes on a lengthy description of what the book is about.
-Julian and Alberta meet for coffee and Alberta scolds Julian for his complete neglect for Rina's health.
+Julian and Alberta meet for coffee, and Alberta scolds Julian for his complete neglect of Rina's health.
 Julian admits he was wrong but refuses to admit his Melancholia therapy is an abject failure.
-Alberta goes to rescue Rina's abandoned daughter Hannah from prostitution and brings her back home.
-Alberta visits her mother who gives her dinner.
+Alberta goes to rescue Rina's abandoned daughter, Hannah, from prostitution and brings her back home.
+Alberta visits her mother, who gives her dinner.
 Alberta then takes Hannah to the beach to have some fun and explains the friendship that her mother and Alberta shared as kids through their high school and college days.
-Rina is discovered to be dead and her funeral is proclaimed.
-Julian attends at which Rina's mother yells at him for being responsible for her daughter's death.
+Rina is discovered to be dead, and her funeral is proclaimed.
+Julian attends, and Rina's mother yells at him for being responsible for her daughter's death.
 Julian spirals into a depression, having serious thoughts about drowning himself.
-Alberta discovers Julian's book Melancholia in the book store and breaks down crying after reading a few pages of it.
+Alberta discovers Julian's book Melancholia in the bookstore and breaks down crying after reading a few pages of it.